John C. Knapp

-John C. Knapp is an American academic administrator serving as the 13th president of Washington & Jefferson College in Washington, Pennsylvania.
-Previously, he served as 12th president of Hope College, a private Christian liberal arts college located in Holland, Michigan.
+John C. Knapp (born May 13, 1959) is a leadership consultant and former American academic administrator who served as the 13th president of Washington & Jefferson College in Washington, Pennsylvania.
+Previously, he was the 12th president of Hope College, a private Christian liberal arts college located in Holland, Michigan.

 Education

 In 1981, Knapp earned a Bachelor of Science degree in urban life with a concentration in communication from Georgia State University.
 Following his bachelor's degree, he completed his Master of Arts degree in theological studies at Columbia Theological Seminary in 1995.
-In 1999, Knapp earned a Doctor of Philosophy degree in theology and religious studies at the University of Wales.
-At the time, he was an Honorary Visiting Lecturer at the university.
+In 1999, Knapp earned the Doctor of Philosophy degree in theology and religious studies at the University of Wales,where his dissertation, “Self-Deception and Moral Blindness in The Modern Corporation,” was supervised by Peter Baelz.
+At the time, Knapp was an Honorary Visiting Lecturer at the university.
 He was awarded the honorary Doctor of Letters (D.Litt.) degree by Hope College in 2013.

 Career

+Leadership consulting

+Following his career in the academic presidency, Knapp returned to his earlier work as a consultant providing advice and counsel to leaders seeking to effect transformational change, manage institutional reputation, and navigate crisis situations.

 Research and writing

 Knapp has published five books titled For the Common Good: The Ethics of Leadership in the 21st Century (Praeger, 2006); Leaders on Ethics: Real-World Perspectives on Today's Business Challenges (Praeger, 2007); The Business of Higher Education (ABC-CLIO, 2009), three volumes focusing on how universities cope with pressure to strengthen accountability and efficiency; and How the Church Fails Businesspeople (and What Can Be Done About It) (William B. Eerdmans Publishing Company, 2011), which provides insight regarding the relationship between faith and work.
 His latest book is Ghostwriting and The Ethics of Authenticity (Palgrave Macmillan, 2016), an exploration of the ethics, history and practice of ghostwriting in a wide range of practical contexts.